 A simple but tasty recipe for vegan gnocchi with sage butter and roasted mushrooms.
 It's a dinner anyone would love!

-There are so many delicious ways to prepare gnocchi, but this vegan sage butter gnocchi is my favorite---and one of the easiest.
+There are so many delicious ways to prepare gnocchi, a potato-based Italian pasta, but this vegan sage butter gnocchi is my favorite---and one of the easiest.

 I make the vegan gnocchi myself because store-bought gnocchi more often than not tends to have eggs in it.
 It is a really simple dough that comes together in minutes, although it does take some time to actually make the gnocchi (not too much, though).

 As a mom, I also love gnocchi because I know Jay will eat it.
 In this recipe the gnocchi nuggets cook up golden and crispy while still soft and chewy on the inside.
 He loves it so much, in fact, that he even eats the mushrooms without batting an eyelid.

 The butter and sage are an addictive combo and they infuse the gnocchi with tons of flavor.
 Sage is an early bloomer in the spring garden, so it's a great herb to use this time of year, although I love using it year round because of the incredible smoky flavor it adds to vegan foods.

 You can use storebought gnocchi to make this dish, and that would cut down the time for making this dish to under 15 minutes.
 But if you plan to prep the gnocchi from scratch, make it on a leisurely weeknight or save it for the weekend.
 When you do, be sure to let me know!